RD17/ambar/README.md

 Ambar is an open-source document search engine with automated crawling, OCR, tagging and instant full-text search.

-Ambar defines a new way to implement a full-text document search into yor workflow:
+Ambar defines a new way to implement full-text document search into yor workflow.
 - Easily deploy Ambar with a single `docker-compose` file
-- Perform a Google-like search through your documents and images contents
+- Perform Google-like search through your documents and contents of your images
-- Ambar supports all popular document formats, performs OCR if needed
 - Tag your documents
-- Use a simple REST Api to integrate Ambar into your workflow
+- Use a simple REST API to integrate Ambar into your workflow

 ## Features